There are only four nephrologists in New Zealand and Dr William Wong is one of them.

 Starship has two haemodialysis machines and four children on haemodialysis at present.

-The Mad Butcher and Suburban Newspapers Community Trust, in conjunction with The Bay Chronicle and Kidney Kids, is fundraising to buy four haemodialysis machines for the first-ever national dedicated Paediatric Haemodialysis Unit at Starship.
+The Mad Butcher and Suburban Newspapers Community Trust and Kidney Kids, is fundraising to buy four haemodialysis machines for the first-ever national dedicated Paediatric Haemodialysis Unit at Starship.

 It has called the exercise Project Kidney and needs $132,000 to achieve its goal and help make a difference for the many youngsters affected from all over the country.